Orange Cream Pop / Orange Cremecicle (Cologne) by Demeter Fragrance Library

 Luna60Luna60 1 year ago

 Very nicely described.
-I could also like it.
-I also like the rather simple, straightforward and uncomplicated fragrances.
+I think I might like that one too.
+I also enjoy the simpler, straightforward, and uncomplicated scents.
 And they always have to be nice and fresh.